ksysoev/authkeeper/USAGE.md

 3. **Confirm Details**
    - Review all information
-   - Press Enter to save
+   - Press y to save or n to cancel

 **Example:**
 ```